BaverBayhan/Baver-Bayhan-otsimo-internship-task-backend-2023/README.md

 To test the api put the data in "data.json" (default content of file is the dataset in Gist task) and run  "API.py" file .
 Server will start in http://localhost:8080

-<-- ! --> There is a typo in the original dataset in Gist.
-The "Pork Chops" mentioned in the ingredients list of meal with id 5 is listed as "Pork" in the ingredients list below of meals.
-So, I changed "Pork Chops" to "Pork" in the ingredients list of meal#5.

 ***********************************************************
 PATH: /listMeals
 METHOD: GET